palmin/obj-c-partition-2d/README.md

                                                             observeChanges:YES];

 // Objects added are retained by SpacePartitioning and will update their position
-// if objects emit Key-Value-Observation (KVO) change notifications.
+// if objects emit Key-Value Observing (KVO) change notifications.
 [space addObject: view1];
 [space addObject: view2];